Codecademy/docs/documentation/content-standards.md

 | `CatalogContent` | Slugs of Codecademy course and Path landing pages that relate to the entry.
 We're storing all of our slugs in the [catalog-content.md file](https://github.com/Codecademy/docs/blob/main/documentation/catalog-content.md).<br /> - Please avoid linking to individual content items, because their URLs may change and some are gated by Pro membership.<br /> - We aim to include 2 slugs with every entry (1 free course and 1 Pro course/Path). | CatalogContent:<br /> - "introduction-to-javascript"<br /> - "paths/front-end-engineer-career-path" |

 #### General Writing Tips
-- Be clear and concise

 - Avoid referencing information that isn't strictly related to the topic of the entry.
 As a rule, you want to assume as little pre-existing knowledge as possible.
 - Avoid using first- and second-person pronouns (e.g. I, we, you) if possible.
 - Brevity without sacrificing clarity.
-Make every word count.
+Make every word count and be clear and concise.
 - If the concept is hard, make it easy.
 If it's dry, make it fun.
 If it's simple, keep it simple.
 - 90% of writing is rewriting.
-- Minimize the length of your sentence,and each one should communicate a point (paragraphs should be a maximum of 4-6 lines)
+- Minimize the length of your sentence,and each one should communicate a point (paragraphs should be a maximum of 4-6 lines).
 - Use white spaces, lists, and markdown tables wherever possible to improve readability and aid comprehension.
 - Always expand and explain an abbreviation the first time it is mentioned.
 - Identify your target audience.
 - Use punctuations properly.
-- Avoid using complex and non-contextual grammar.
+- Avoid using idioms as well as complex and non-contextual grammar.
-- Run your contents through writing tools (Grammarly, Prowriting Aid, Hemingway App) to check for grammar errors.
+- Run your contents through proofreading tools (e.g. Grammarly, Prowriting Aid, Hemingway App) to check for grammar errors.
 - Re-read your contents carefully, considering every line written.
 - The title of your content should contain keywords for SEO purposes.
 #### File Hosting